kolergy/IoToTa/README.md

 - add: OTA object 'OTA ota = OTA(DEVICENAME, FirmwrVer, FirmwrBin, true);' with your settings
 - Add: call 'ota.set();' in your 'setup()' function
 - Add: call 'ota.check();' in your 'loop()' function

+### GitHub
+- In the GitHub repository the Data folder holds the firmware number file & the bin file
+- Each time you compile a new version push the bin file to the Data folder then increment the version number
+- TODO: automate that

 ## Errors
 ### Update http Status: